Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Introduction

+One example of an operation that can be realized with these generic functions is the mean, which can be rephrased as the point in the space that (globally) has the minimum sum of squared distances from the given data points.
+This definition can even be generalized to metric spaces where this minimizer is called the Fréchet mean.
+Local minimizers may also exist on a Riemannian manifold; these are the Riemannian centers of mass~\citep{GroveKarcher:1973:1, Karcher:1977:1}, sometimes also called Karcher means.

-A key obstacle to wider adoption of geometric methods is lack of a common, extensible, and efficient collection of operations on manifolds.
-One of the first toolboxes for optimization tools on manifolds was the Matlab package Manopt~\citep{manopt}.
-Several libraries followed, such as the C++ library ROPTLIB~\citep{huang_roptlib_2018}.
-The five major libraries for differential geometry in Python are Pymanopt~\citep{townsend_pymanopt:_2016}, Geomstats~\citep{miolane_geomstats_2020}, Geoopt~\citep{kochurov_geoopt_2020}, TheanoGeometry~\citep{kuhnel_computational_2017}, and McTorch~\citep{meghwanshi_mctorch_2018}, each with their own implementations of manifolds.
+A main necessity for a wider adoption of geometric methods is a common, extensible, and efficient collection of operations on a large variety of manifolds.
+One of the first toolboxes for optimization on manifolds was the Matlab package Manopt~\citep{manopt}.
+The manifolds within this package are objects, where a fixed metric is assumed but not explicitly mentioned.
+Implementing a second metric for the same manifold requires a new Matlab object.
+A manifold can have an exponential map.
+While most have at least one retraction implemented, there is no generic way to choose the exponential map or one of the retractions while calling a solver.
+Several libraries followed, such as the C++ library ROPTLIB~\citep{huang_roptlib_2018}, which does provide a short user manual with introductory examples and an interface overview but lacks comprehensive documentation.
+The seven major libraries for differential geometry in Python are Pymanopt~\citep{townsend_pymanopt:_2016}, Geomstats~\citep{miolane_geomstats_2020}, Geoopt~\citep{kochurov_geoopt_2020}, TheanoGeometry~\citep{kuhnel_computational_2017}, Jax Geometry \citep{kuhnel_computational_2017}, Tensorflow RiemOpt~\citep{Smirnov:2021}, and McTorch~\citep{meghwanshi_mctorch_2018}, each with their own implementations of a sometimes limited set of Riemannian manifolds.
+Geomstats implements a metric interface, such that different metrics on one manifold can be easily distinguished.
 Some libraries are more focused on specific tasks.
 For example, MVIRT~\citep{mvirt} provides a variational model formulation for manifold-valued image processing.
 This toolbox introduces implementations of a cyclic proximal point algorithm~\citep{Bacak:2014:1} applied to first- and second-order total variation~\citep{BacakBergmannSteidlWeinmann:2016:1}, as well as total generalized variation~\citep{BergmannFitschenPerschSteidl:2018:1}.
-MVIRT also provides the parallel Douglas–Rachford algorithm~\citep{BergmannPerschSteidl:2016:1} for large-scale nonsmooth optimization.
+MVIRT also provides the parallel Douglas–Rachford algorithm~\citep{BergmannPerschSteidl:2016:1} for large-scale, nonsmooth optimization.